nene/nene.github.io/_posts/2016-04-02-matches-ast.md

 But wait...
 These `node.declarations[0].init.arguments[0]` expressions are just like the ones we tried to eliminate.
-It's not quite bad as the initial matcher function, but we're partly repeating the AST that we already specified in the matcher function.
+It's not quite as bad as the initial matcher function, but we're partly repeating the AST that we already specified in the matcher function.

 What if we could simply label the things we need to extract within our matcher function: